Understanding Your Health Savings Account

 1. How do I start a HSA?
 First, you have to have a qualifying health insurance plan.
 A qualifying health insurance plan is one that carries a high deductible.
 Each year what is considered a high-deductible health insurance plan changes, but generally it would be a deductible that is not considered in the normal range for a health insurance plan.
 If you think you have a high-deductible health insurance plan then you can contact your employer, health insurance company, or a number of private insured banks and credit unions locally or online to find out about setting up a HSA.

 3. Do I pay taxes on the money before it is put into my health savings account?
-No, the money goes into your HSA account tax-free if your employer will set-up pay check deductions for you.
-If not, then when you prepare your federal income taxes you will be able to take a deduction for the money you contributed to your HSA that year.
+No, the money goes into your HSA account tax-free if your employer will set-up paycheck deductions for you.
+If you are not having your employer doing payroll deductions for your contribution, then when you prepare your federal income taxes you will be able to take a deduction for the money you contributed to your HSA that year.
 When you withdraw your health savings account money to pay for any qualifying expenses, it is withdrawn tax-free.

 5. What happens if I lose my health insurance?
 Once you have money in your HSA, you can continue to use it even if you do not have a high-deductible health insurance plan anymore, but you cannot keep contributing money to your health savings account.